Creating New Composite Shots

 When converting a layer to a composite shot you are presented with the following options:

-If you have already applied effects and masks to the layer or adjusted its transform transform properties you can choose what to do with that data.
+If you have already applied effects to the clip or adjusted its transform properties you can choose what to do with them.